« Previous Page

 Some people do have permanent problems after a stroke.
 But rehab can help you learn new skills that will help you take care of yourself as much as possible.

-is a lifelong process.
+How long you will be in a rehab program depends on what kind of help you need.
 The road to recovery can be long and frustrating, so

 keeping a positive outlook is key.
 Try everything you can to get better, and

 get relief from pain if you need to.
 Your stroke rehab team is there to help in

 as many ways as it can.
 A strong support network of family and friends is also

 You may recover the most in the first few weeks or